SoneraCloud/ansible-role-dhcp-kickstart/README.md

  - kickstart_packagesfile (def: templates/kickstart-packages.j2)
  - kickstart_postfiles (def: [templates/kickstart-post.j2])

+When **use_autoyast** is enabled the following variables are used.

+Mandatory:

+ - autoyast_url
+ - autoyast_install_url
+ - root_password_hash
+ - autoyast_partitions (xml snippet of partition instructions)
+ - root_keys (public ssh keys to deploy for root)

+Optional:

+ - lang (def: en_US.UTF-8)
+ - autoyast_keyboard (def: finnish)
+ - timezone (def: Europe/Helsinki)

 Caveats
 -------

-This role has only been tested on RHEL-derivatives (CentOS) and is suited to boot up RHEL-derivatives (built-in kickstart support).
+This role has only been tested on RHEL-derivatives (CentOS) and is suited to boot up RHEL-derivatives (built-in kickstart support) or SUSE/SLES (built-in autoyast support).
 However, other OSs can also be booted by pointing the hosts to a proper pxe install base (or livecd).
+Works with PXE booted KVM VMs.

 Example